BM (rapper): Early life and pre-debut

-2016–2020: Debut with Kard, Solo activities
+2016–2020: Debut with Kard and solo activities

+BM during a performance in 2016.

 DSP Media first revealed the upcoming debut of its new co-ed group Kard along with its members on December 5, 2016, with a card game-based concept.
 BM was assigned a role as a "King" card.
 The group unveiled the first part of its debut project on December 13 with the release of their first single "Oh NaNa", and officially debuted on July 19, 2017, with their first EP Hola Hola.

 In November 2018, BM was featured in the eponymous title track for singer Zsun's album I'm On My Wave.
 In the same month, he also uploaded the self-produced track "Better Myself" on SoundCloud.

 On December 6, 2018, he made a guest appearance on the JTBC variety show Shall We Walk Together in celebration of g.o.d's 20th debut anniversary.
 He appeared alongside Woosung of Snuper and Heo Chan of Victon, wherein they visited and walked through the Santiago pilgrimage route for three days as they made their way towards g.o.d's dormitory.

 In May 2019, BM appeared on the magazine cover of Men's Health Korea.
 He was then confirmed to be joining the lineup for the SBS television series Law Of The Jungle on June 6, appearing alongside several acts including Korean entertainer Kim Byung-man, PENTAGON’s Hongseok, Hong Soo-ah, and Nature’s Saebom.
 The show began airing a week later on June 13.

 In September, he received his first major credits as the primary songwriter, composer, and producer for the single "Dumb Litty".
 The title of the song was derived from usual slang words used by BM when he lived in Los Angeles.
 BM had previously taken part in producing Kard's music, initially through writing and composing his rap parts.

 In 2020, BM was cast in the Dive Studios variety program HWAITING!, starring alongside Ashley of Ladies' Code, Jae of Day6, Peniel of BTOB, Jamie Park and Amber Liu.
 The program first premiered on Facebook Watch on February 12.
 Since July, BM began hosting the DIVE Studios podcast Get Real alongside Peniel of BTOB and Ashley from Ladies' Code.
 He then featured in the track "Put It On Ya" alongside Korean rapper Nafla as part of Jessi's second EP Nuna which was released on July 30.
 On October 9, he appeared as an intern in the TBS show Hong Gi-mak Studio.